Venallanaj/Home-page-Ales-Website/README.md

 1. Install Git
 2. Install Node.js

-Please be careful compatible version NPM with version Foundation.
+Please be careful compatible version NPM with version Foundation 6.

 This template can be installed with the Foundation CLI, or downloaded and set up manually.